TylerMongo/dystopia/README.md

 # dystopia guide
-NEW GUIDE CAUSE FUCK AUBZ, ONLY APPLIES TO THOSE ACTIVE IN MY TIME IN THE SERVER
+NEW GUIDE ONLY APPLIES TO THOSE ACTIVE IN MY TIME IN THE SERVER

 ADMINS/KINGS
 Wavy/hee/cj/roach/Big Hawk: Cooks anyone for anything, proffesional instigator, possible AI
 Moodie: Troll?
 Genuine fucking weirdo?
 Who knows, send latinos to his area ASAP
+Webbie: Elitist about anything he can possibly be elitist about, actually really good at most video games, SFV apex predator

 MODS/SHAFT
 Mojo: Rocket League King, angry when not stoned or sexting sas, stricken with the worst case of gay brain on the planet while being straight, bezos shifts slowly degrading his soul.
 Raf: Will vehemently argue anything all the time for seemingly no reason, sometimes knows what he is talking about, defender of JRPGs
-Webbie: Elitist about anything he can possibly be elitist about, actually really good at most video games, SFV apex predator

 FRENCHMEN
 Friv: Genuine freak, maybe the nicest person in chat, League of Legends degrading that kindness swiftly